12-hour hitchhiking from Berlin to Poland

 Two years past, and I came to the same shop, knocked and met her.
 Today Slava travels all over Europe providing classes of Business Strategy and Planning for corporations and is about to start her own new business – creative atelier.
 Oh, I wish you much luck, girl!

 Coffee and chocolate.
-Two years ago we were sitting in her store drinking dark good espresso drying our clothes that got wet under the snow.
+Two years ago we were sitting in her store drinking dark good espresso drying our clothes.

 I was lucky enough to be hosted by a Polish family who travels the world with their three little kids blogging about the adventures.
-The family shared all bright recalls from the trip through South America and served one of the most delicious salads I ever tried – mango, some salad leaves, beans with some more unknown ingredients for me.
-The warmth of their home made me want to create my own family as soon as possible and teach kids about all nations not from the books but from the experience.
+The family shared all bright recalls from the trip through South America.
+Served one of the most delicious salads I ever tried – mango, some salad leaves, beans with some more unknown ingredients for me.
+The warmth of their home made me want to create my own family as soon as possible.
+Just to teach kids about all nations not from the books but from the experience.

 Thank you, girls, for being there for me!